-If you’re at least a year out from buying, you can call your credit card company and ask them to raise your limit.
+If you’re at least a year out of buying, you can call your credit card company and ask them to raise your limit.

 Affording A Down Payment

-If you live in or near the Denver Metro Area, here are my favorite lenders to work with, they would be more than happy to help you!
-You might contact me first to see if there are any newer lenders on my favorites list for first time home buyers.
+So, if you live in or near the Denver Metro Area, here are my favorite lenders to work with, they would be more than happy to help you!
+However, you might contact me first to see if there are any newer lenders on my favorites list for first time home buyers.